BotBotMe/botbot-web/docs/install.rst

     make dependencies

     # Adjust ``.env`` file if necessary.
 Defaults are chosen for local debug environments.
-    # If your Postgres server requires a password, you'll need to override DATABASE_URL
+    # If your Postgres server requires a password, you'll need to override STORAGE_URL
     # The default database name is 'botbot'
     $EDITOR .env